 I studied Guided Meditation with Belleruth Naparstek, Founder of Health Journeys, and I have also learned a great deal through self-study and decades of experience.

 In addition to my work with clients, I regularly practice self-hypnosis and guided meditation for myself.
-I am astounded by how it helps me to gain fresh insights and opens my eyes to solutions that were there all along.
+I am astounded by how it opens my eyes to solutions that were there all along.

-Due to intense performance anxiety, I used to dread my music gigs, but now I love performing!
-The Alexander Technique and mindfulness have helped me be less self-conscious and more present.
-Now I can thoroughly enjoy connecting with my audience.
+I used to dread my music gigs because of performance anxiety, but now I love performing!
+The Alexander Technique and mindfulness have helped me be less self-conscious so I enjoy sharing and connecting with the audience.

 This is a photo from my first concert at the Knoxville Museum of Art.